Mental health professional: Psychiatrists

 Psychiatrists are physicians and one of the few professionals in the mental health industry who specialize and are certified in treating mental illness using the biomedical approach to mental disorders including the use of medications.
-However, biological, genetic and social processes as part of premedicine have been the basis of education in fields such as other mental health training since the 1970s, and in 2013, such academic degrees also may include extensive work on the status of brain, DNA research and its applications.
+However, biological, genetic and social processes as part of premedicine have been the basis of education in fields such as other mental health training since the 1970s, and in 2013, such academic degrees also may include extensive work on the status of the brain, DNA research and its applications.

 Psychiatrists may also go through significant training to conduct psychotherapy and cognitive behavioral therapy.
 The amount of training a psychiatrist holds in providing these types of therapies varies from program to program and also differs greatly based upon region.
 [Cognitive therapy also stems from cognitive rehabilitation techniques, and may involve long-term community clients with brain injuries seeking jobs, education and community housing.]
-In the 1970s, psychiatrists were considered to be hospital-based, assessment, and clinical education personnel which was not involved in establishing community programs.
+In the 1970s, psychiatrists were considered to be hospital-based assessment and clinical education personnel which was not involved in establishing community programs.

 Specialties of psychiatrists

 As part of their evaluation of the patient, psychiatrists are one of only a few mental health professionals who may conduct physical examinations, order and interpret laboratory tests and EEGs, and may order brain imaging studies such as CT or CAT, MRI, and PET scanning.
 A medical professional must evaluate the patient for any medical problems or diseases that may be the cause of the mental illness.

-Historically psychiatrists have been the only mental health professional with the power to prescribe medication to treat specific types of mental illness.
-Currently, Physician Assistants response to the psychiatrist (in lieu of and supervised) and advanced practice psychiatric nurses may prescribe medications, including psychiatric medications.
+Historically psychiatrists have been the only mental health professionals with the power to prescribe medication to treat specific types of mental illness.
+Currently, Physician Assistants respond to the psychiatrist (in lieu of and supervised) and advanced practice psychiatric nurses may prescribe medications, including psychiatric medications.
 Clinical psychologists have gained the ability to prescribe psychiatric medications on a limited basis in a few U.S. states after completing additional training and passing an examination.